JoshuaPruitt/AC-Tracker/README.md

 This is a site for tracking your Animal Crossing New Horizons Creature Collections.
 View and save individual bugs, fish, and sea creatures to your collection for better tracking.
 View creatures you have not collected yet to help you to better find and collect these creatures.

+You can find the deployed app at [https://actracker.netlify.app](https://actracker.netlify.app/)

 ## Table of Contents

 - [Description](#description)